nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

 ## Pre-reqs
 1. Launch Kafka using instructions from the [Quick Launch Kafka Cluster](../../CONTRIBUTING.md#quick-launch-kafka-cluster) section of [CONTRIBUTING.md](../../CONTRIBUTING.md)
 1. Populate an environment variable `BROKER_LIST` with the IP:Ports of the nodes in the Kafka cluster.
-Ensure this environment variable is set in the terminals where Morpheus is executed:
+Ensure this environment variable is set in all of the terminals where Morpheus is executed:
     ```bash
     BROKER_LIST=$(HOST_IP=$KAFKA_ADVERTISED_HOST_NAME ./broker-list.sh)
     ```